shehreendheda/katacoda-scenarios/logsparse/step1.md

    ![New Grok Parser](/sdheda/scenarios/logsparse/assets/newgrokparser.png)

-8. Next we need a Status remapper to remap the value of the "level" attribute to the global log severity.
-Create a new processor in the pipeline.
+8. Next we need a Status remapper to remap the value of the "level" attribute to the global log severity. **Add Processor** in the pipeline.

    For **Select the processor type**, choose `Status Remapper`